fireblocks/fireblocks-sdk-js/README.md

 #### Update Vault Account

-Parameter:
+Parameters:

-- id: ID of the vault account to update
+- `id`: ID of the vault account to update
-- name: New name for the vault account
+- `name`: New name for the vault account

 ```ts
 const result = await fireblocks.updateVaultAccount("1", "Updated Name");